rozumden/fmo-deblurring-benchmark/README.md

 #### Deblatting

-To evaluate this method, please check out the sub-module [ https://github.com/rozumden/deblatting_python ].
+To evaluate this method, please check out the [deblatting sub-module](https://github.com/rozumden/deblatting_python).
 We provide three versions of deblatting: classical deblatting with single appearance (TbD), deblatting with chanring appearance (TbD-3D), and deblatting with trajectory oracle (TbD-O).
 Examples are shown in `example_deblatting.py`.

 #### DeFMO - current state-of-the-art

-To evaluate this method, please check out the sub-module [ https://github.com/rozumden/DeFMO ].
+To evaluate this method, please check out the [DeFMO sub-module](https://github.com/rozumden/DeFMO).
 Example is shown in `example_defmo.py`.

 Reference
 ------------
-If you use this repository, please cite the following publication ( https://arxiv.org/abs/2012.00595 ):
+If you use this repository, please cite the following [publication](https://arxiv.org/abs/2012.00595):

 ```bibtex
 @inproceedings{defmo,